 Using my Memex to chat with my past

 I got to showcase my Memex at EmberConf in Portland earlier this month!
 For those who haven’t seen a demo yet, it’s a pretty good overview of the state of the project.
-You can watch it as part of the archived conference livestream here.
+You can watch the talk here.

 Some of the queries I showed: